lunikon/collmex-moss-report-generator/README.md

 To run the script, you need to have a working installation of PHP.

-Also, in Collmex, you need to use the accounting system they recommend for MOSS-transcations.
+Also, in Collmex, you need to use the accounting system they recommend for MOSS-transactions.
 You can find more details on this (in German) here: [Ausländische Erlösarten](https://collmex.de/cgi-bin/cgi.exe?1005,1,help,auslaendische_erloesarten).
-The account numbers, country codes, tax rates and validity dates of the tax rates are stored in the tab-seprated file
+The account numbers, country codes, tax rates and validity dates of the tax rates are stored in the tab-separated file
 ```accounts.tsv```.
 Modify this file to adjust it your accounting scheme.
 The validity date is currently ignored by the
 script.